-Alternatively, you can display your reviews on a dedicated testimonial page or simply publish reviews on your storefront where your ebook is listed for sale, just like David Delahunty, author of 5 Ideas a Day, does.
+Alternatively, you can display your reviews on a dedicated testimonial page or simply publish reviews on your product page where your ebook is listed for sale, just like Robin Harford, author of The Green Path, does.

 Regardless of where you post your reviews, be sure to feature them as much as possible.